pg2800/Images-JS/README.md

 Images-JS
 =========

-JS library that uses jQuery, Bootstrap, HoverCSS to create a type of pinterest displayable images.
+JavaScript library that uses jQuery, Bootstrap and HoverCSS to create a type of pinterest displayable images.

 v1.1.3 Released.
 [DEMO](http://garciamarin.github.io/wedding/#/about_us) All the way to the bottom.